 Reserve this reward for Fridays and for your last class of the day.
 Allow students 5 minutes to ‘wobble’ or ‘hit the quan’ or whatever dance move is currently cool.

 5. Show Funny youtube videos

 6. Homework Pass/Late Pass

 There is no shortage of students who will gladly accept this as a reward.
 Make sure to indicate when the pass can be used or when it cannot be used.
 One time a student tried to use a late pass to skip the test that day arguing he could take it at a later time.
 I laughed and said ‘good one.’

 7. Pick a new seat/sit in a fancy chair/help create the seating chart

 Probably a #teacherfail here, but I once was working on a new seating chart for a particularly chatty class period.
 My students were completing a unit test and one of my early finishers asked if he could help.
 I told him that he could do it for me.
 He did an excellent and diplomatic job, and I only needed to make two adjustments.
 What was surprising is how many students asked me if they could make the next seating chart.

 8. Choose a partner

-This is a perfect example of a reward that is a reward as long as you don’t always allow students to pick their partners.
+This is a perfect example of a reward that is a reward as long as you don’t always allow students to pick their partners normally.
 In my class, partners are assigned, so allowing one student to deviate from the norm is particularly exciting.

 9. Raffle or Give Away a Ticket to the Dance or Sporting Game